 Description

 Porcelain figurine of a woman with floral decorations on the draped dress and delicate gold embellishments on the edge of the base, on the torso, and on the vase.
-In excellent condition with a few minor breaks on the lace collar.
+In excellent condition with a few minor chips on the lace collar.
 Early 20th century.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+There is currently a growing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its characteristic features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture refers to the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.